globalizejs/globalize/README.md

 // > "27/11/2015"
 ```

+Note `cldr-data` is an optional module, read [CLDR content](#cldr-content) section below for more information on how to get CLDR from different sources.

 Read the [Locales section](#locales) for more information about supported locales.
 For AMD, bower and other usage examples, see [Examples section](#examples).

 ### Installation